happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 have a [HackerNews][hn]-like forum, so that people can come, see, and talk.
 Ready-made things like [phpBB][bb] are far from what I wanted quite frankly, since they have a lot of features I don't love or need.
-Hey, I am a coder, so I do not mind learning a whole new [framework][fw] to do the code from scratch.
+Hey, I am a coder, so I do not mind learning a whole new [framework][fw] and do the code from scratch.

 ## So why RoR, not [Django][dj] or java?

-It's all because [github][gh] which was built on RoR.
-I love it and I also love some other neat tools like [showoff][sf] and [jekyll][jk] there, anyway the whole ecosystem looked charming and promising to me even as an outsider.
+It's all because [github][gh] (built on RoR).
+I love it and I also love some other neat RoR-based tools like [showoff][sf] and [jekyll][jk] there, anyway the whole ecosystem looked charming and promising to me as an outsider.

-So I did not even give Django a try, even though I have some python experience while knows nothing about [Ruby][ry] language.
+So I did not give Django a try, even though I have some python experience while knows nothing about [Ruby][ry] language.

 The author of RoR, [DHH][dhh], said he built this to fight against java for programmers' happiness, productiveness, and more importantly freedom.
 Freedom